Kai A. Konrad: Research

-Kai Konrad's research covers a wide range of topics from the fields of economics, public finance, political science, theoretical biology, and operations research.
+Konrad's research covers a wide range of topics from the fields of economics, public finance, political science, theoretical biology, and operations research.
 In his academic work, he has focused on subjects such as interstate tax and system competition, the European sovereign debt crisis, energy policy issues related to climate change, and competition for economic or social status.

-A topic that has occupied Kai Konrad since the beginning of his career is the role of the pursuit of social status and prestige in economic behavior.
+A topic that has occupied Konrad since the beginning of his career is the role of the pursuit of social status and prestige in economic behavior.
 In a paper co-authored with Amihai Glazer, he explored how such preferences influence publicly observable donation behavior.
 In another early paper, he examined the effects of these preferences on aggregate capital formation: excessive capital formation and the emergence of a class society consisting of capitalists and workers.
 The monograph titled Strategy and Dynamics of Contests provides important theoretical foundations for analyzing competition for high social status and other forms of tournaments.
 For these "fundamental theoretical contributions to the economic analysis of strategies in tournaments with applications in industrial economics as well as political economy," he was awarded an honorary doctorate by the University of Basel in 2023.

-In the discussion surrounding international climate policy, he examined the role of adaptation to climate change as a complement to mitigation strategies.
+In the discussion surrounding international climate policy, Konrad examined the role of adaptation to climate change as a complement to mitigation strategies.
 He also made pragmatic suggestions on how to address the rush to burn, i.e., the unexpected and dangerous side effect of an international agreement to ban the burning of hydrocarbons for energy production.

-Since the early 2020s, he has focused on the increasingly antagonistic economic and political relationship between the USA and China.
+Since the early 2020s, Konrad has focused on the increasingly antagonistic economic and political relationship between the USA and China.
 He outlines possible future scenarios and raises the question of how smaller countries or the EU can act sensibly in this conflict.